carc1n0gen/weelnk/README.md

 If you've gone the safer route and checked out a tagged release, then it's probably a good idea to regularly check the [releases page](https://github.com/carc1n0gen/weelnk/releases).
 You can also subscribe to that page as an rss feed, as it's url doubles as a feed.
 Each release will contain the release notes and other information like if migrations are required.

+Once you've gone to the release page and there is a new release, upgrade with the command `git fetch && git checkout v[version-number]`.
+Then run `vendor/bin/doctrine-migrations migrations:migrate` in the case that the release notes mention migrations are needed.

 ## License

 Weelnk is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).